 We took a small vacation in coastal Karnataka last week and stayed at a rather unusual – pure vegetarian & non-alcoholic Sai Vishram Beach Resort at a small hamlet called Byndoor.

 Not to be missed view

-Being a beach resort, Sai Vishram Beach Resort is located right on the Byndoor beach overlooking the green Arabian Sea.
+Being a beach resort, it is located right on the Byndoor beach overlooking the green Arabian Sea.
 Surrounded by the fishing villages, only other people you would see are the fishermen playing with the waves on their narrow fishing boats.
 Sunset is beautiful giving your camera many lovely shots.
-However what is unique at Byndoor is a small hike away on top of a small hill.
-Through the wooded forests and well-laid steps you reach a viewpoint where you can see a beach and the backwaters in a single frame.
+However, what is unique at Byndoor is a small hike away on top of a small hill.
+Through the wooded forests and well-laid steps, you reach a viewpoint where you can see a beach and the backwaters in a single frame.

-Sai Vishram Beach Resort – Water Sports
+Water Sports at Sai Vishram Beach Resort

-Air Boat Ride
+Air Boat Ride at Sai Vishram Beach resort

-Watch the video of Air Boat Ride in the shallow waters
+Watch the video of Air Boat Ride in the shallow waters.

 Bathing under the Sky

 We chose to stay in a tent not only because it was closest to the sea and at night we could hear the roar of the sea waves as they hit the shores.
 More importantly, we chose it for its unique bathroom too.
 Each of their 10 tents and a mud hut have an open bathroom with a small garden attached to it.
 I do not remember if I ever bathed under the open sky with butterflies all around me.
 The walls have aesthetic murals and the washbasin was a huge stone with a part of it scooped out.
-Since we were playing in the beach and enjoying water sports we had to use the bathroom a lot.
+Since we were playing at the beach and enjoying water sports we had to use the bathroom a lot.
 I simply loved those open bathrooms.

 I was talking to their manager and he believed that since the food is offered to the God before it is offered to the guests, there is divinity that gets added and guests are left licking their fingers.
 Well, I am sure the faith in divinity does add its magic to the food.
 They even have the before-food prayer on their dining tables for people to say it before they eat.
-Resort does not even serve aerated drinks and junk food.
-In the middle of the water activities we were offered watermelon juice, in the evening we were served Dahi Puri by the beach along with tea & coffee.
+The Resort does not even serve aerated drinks and junk food.
+In the middle of the water activities, we were offered watermelon juice, in the evening we were served Dahi Puri by the beach along with tea & coffee.

-Finally, I loved the advice of this wise Sea Turtle
+Finally, I loved the advice of this wise Sea Turtle.

-Recommend you to read following Travel Blog
+Recommend you to read the following travel blog posts.